-9 Integration with European, National And Regional Policies
+9 Integration with European, National and Regional Policies

-The EU's current policy framework aims to reduce the EU's greenhouse gas emissions by 40 % by 2030.
-The Commission proposed to raise this target to 55 % and to achieve net zero emissions by 2050.
+The EU's current policy framework aims to reduce the EU's greenhouse gas emissions by 55 % by 2030.
+The Commission also proposed to achieve net zero emissions by 2050.
 Since 2013, climate actions have been one of the main objectives of the Common Agricultural Policy - the CAP.
 The Commission attributed over €100 billion - more than a quarter of the total CAP budget - to mitigating and adapting to climate change during the 2014-2020 period.
 A Regional carbon voluntary market can accelerate the EU, National and Regional Climate response and contribute to achieve the EU targets foreseen in 2030 and 2050.

 There is a total of 118 Rural Development Programs (RDP) in the EU.
 In most Member States there is a national program which covers the entire territory but, in some countries, there are several programs at regional level.
 Carbon Market based on agriculture can be a support for these plans.
-National and Regions Plans support investments in farms to improve their performance; investments in processing and marketing (not necessarily only for farmers); investments in farm- or forest-level infrastructure; and "Non-productive" (primarily environmental) investments.
+National and Regional Plans support investments in farms to improve their performance; investments in processing and marketing (not necessarily only for farmers); investments in farm- or forest-level infrastructure; and "Non-productive" (primarily environmental) investments.